We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Has learned to work with purpose, not just for rewards

-Mini Missions are focused, effective, and great for building a single skill — but they aren’t designed to produce a fully trained, reliable dog.
+Mini Missions are focused, practical, and great for building a single skill, but they aren’t designed to produce a fully trained, reliable dog.
 They’re like chapters, not the whole book.
-If your goal is true transformation — off-leash freedom, calm in chaos, and total trust — then your dog needs the full structure, consistency, and progression of the complete K915 Mission.
+If your goal is true transformation — complete obedience, calm in chaos, and total trust — then your dog needs the entire structure, consistency, and progression of the complete K915 Mission.
 Mini Missions are a start, not a substitute.
-They’re ideal for previewing the system or addressing one issue — but only the full course builds a dog that’s truly Mission Ready.
+They’re ideal for previewing the system or addressing one issue, but only the full course builds a dog that’s truly Mission K915 Ready.

 No tool, method, or strategy works unless the handler is on board, and that’s where it all begins.
 At K915, we train dogs, yes, but we coach humans.
-Because it’s your tone, timing, posture, and consistency that ultimately shape your dog’s behavior.
+It’s your tone, timing, posture, and consistency that ultimately shape your dog’s behavior.

 Your dog learns from you every second they’re with you.
 That means training doesn’t just happen during a session.
 It’s in how you walk through the door, how you react to chaos, and how you hold the leash, literally and metaphorically.

 Dogs follow clarity, not chaos.
 If your commands shift daily, if your energy says one thing and your voice says another, your dog will be confused, not disobedient.
-Most “bad behavior” is actually unclear communication.
+Most “bad behavior” is a result of unclear communication.

 Leadership in the dog world doesn’t come from force.
 It comes from calm confidence.
 Dogs trust what feels steady, fair, and consistent.
 They don’t want a tyrant, they want a teammate who leads the way.